pryv/example-apps-web/view-and-share/tutorial.md

 ## Load data

 Once the user is signed in, data from his Pryv.io account is fetched.
-If there is no data, a warning is displayed to invite the user to fill in the form from the previous [tutorial](collect-survey-data/tutorial.md) on **Simple Form** creation.
+If there is no data, a warning is displayed to invite the user to fill in the form from the previous [tutorial](collect-survey-data/tutorial.md) on **Survey data collection**.

 ```javascript
 async function loadData() {